 Flow and spill forecasts provided by Army Corps improved in accuracy as the season progressed; however, the accuracy of early predictions is always problematic.
-Early season forecasts are potentially very poor (see Appendix F for comparison of early-season predictions in 1999, 2000 and 2001 to observed data).
-Spill at Ice Harbor was expected for later in the season but did not occur at anything close to the anticipated levels.
-The season was very dry compared to long-term averages and other recent years.
+Early season forecasts are potentially very poor (see Appendix F for comparison of early-season predictions in 2000, 2001 and 2002 to observed data).

-Estimates of the fraction of fish transported at Snake River projects will be sensitive to estimated spill fractions: fish that are spilled are not collected for transportation.
+Estimates of the fraction of fish transported at Snake River projects will be sensitive to estimated spill fractions: fish that are "spilled" are not collected for transportation.
 For accurate long-term projections of transport fractions, more accurate long-term projections of spill fraction will be required.
 Even when spill fraction is accurately measured, variability in spill efficiency and FGE can produce errors in estimated transport fractions.

-Flow and spill forecasts provided by the Army Corps did not include forecasted spill values for the Upper Columbia projects (Wanapum, Priest Rapids, Rocky Reach, Rock Island, and dam PRD WAN RIS WEL spill percent 60 43s 20 10
+Flow and spill forecasts provided by the Army Corps did not include forecasted spill values for the Upper Columbia projects (Wanapum, Priest Rapids, Rocky Reach, Rock Island, and dam PRD WAN RIS RRH WEL spill percent 61 40 15 30 20

 Wells).
-Fixed target spill percents were substituted as forecast values for these four dams.
+Fixed target spill percents were substituted as forecast values for these dams.

-Table 5 Targeted spill percents for Upper Columbia dams.
+Table 6 Targeted spill percents for Upper Columbia dam spill forecasts from mid-April through mid-June.